Offline Verification

 Danger

-disables trust root updates, sigstore-python
+Because --offline disables trust root updates, sigstore-python falls back

 to the latest cached trust root or, if none exists, the trust root baked

-itself.
+into sigstore-python itself.
 Like with any other offline verification,

 this means that users may miss trust root changes (such as new root keys,